eobrain/funcgo/README.md

 ## Next Steps

-You can get a better feel for the language by reading the rest of this page.
+You can get a better feel for the language by reading the Introduction to the Funcgo Language section below. page.

 To browse some actual working code, the biggest and most complex